Cryptocurrency and crime

-Cryptocurrency and crime concerns the ways cryptocurrencies are used in, facilitate, or are targeted by criminal activity.
-Documented areas include investment and romance scams (often called “pig-butchering”), ransomware payments, thefts and exchange hacks, money laundering and sanctions evasion, darknet-market transactions, and occasional off-chain coercion to obtain private keys.
-Law-enforcement assessments emphasize that investment fraud and laundering are frequent contexts for criminal use of crypto assets, while noting that public blockchains can also aid tracing, seizures, and arrests.
+Cryptocurrency has been used extensively in criminal activities, such as investment and romance scams (often called "pig-butchering"), ransomware payments, thefts and exchange hacks, money laundering and sanctions evasion, darknet-market transactions, and off-chain coercion to obtain private keys.
+Law enforcement notes that investment fraud and laundering are frequent criminal uses of cryptocurrencies, while noting that public blockchains can also aid law enforcement in tracing, seizures, and arrests.

 Background

 Cryptocurrencies are digital assets transferred on distributed ledgers without a central administrator.
 Transfers are borderless, typically irreversible, and control depends on possession of private keys rather than accounts held by a single intermediary.

 Criminals use cryptocurrencies when they make certain offences easier than traditional methods.
-For example, to move funds quickly across borders, take payment without going through banks, or launder proceeds through lightly regulated services.
+This ease is due, for example, to the ability to move funds quickly across borders, take payment without going through banks, and launder proceeds through lightly regulated services.
 These traits suit offences such as theft, investment fraud and "pig-butchering," ransomware payments, darknet-market trade, money laundering and sanctions evasion.

-Since 2019, authorities have tried to limit the criminal misuse of crypto by bringing "virtual assets" and virtual-asset service providers (VASPs) into anti-money-laundering and counter-terrorist-financing (AML/CFT]) rules.
+Since 2019, authorities have tried to limit the criminal misuse of crypto by bringing "virtual assets" and virtual-asset service providers (VASPs) into anti-money-laundering and counter-terrorist-financing (AML/CFT) rules.
 The standards require licensing or registration, customer due diligence, and the "travel rule" for originator/beneficiary information.
 Governments pair these with supervision and enforcement (including asset seizures, sanctions, and joint takedowns) and with more cross-border information-sharing among financial-intelligence units and police.

 However, offenders still work around these controls.
 Common methods include routing funds through non-compliant or offshore providers; peer-to-peer transfers and OTC brokers; mixers/tumblers, peel-chain transactions, and cross-chain "hops" via bridges; and other anonymity-enhancing tools, sometimes combined with stolen or synthetic identities at compliant platforms.
 Uneven implementation of AML/CFT standards (including the travel rule) across jurisdictions remains a widely noted gap, and decentralised or extra-jurisdictional services can be harder to disrupt; many investigations therefore still focus on identifying fiat on-/off-ramps and coordinating across borders.

 Scope and impact

-The overall scale of crypto-related crime is difficult to measure and figures below are not directly comparable (different geographies, methodologies, and crime types).
+The overall scale of crypto-related crime is difficult to measure and figures below are not directly comparable, due to the differences in geographies, methodologies, and crime types.
 Still, recent indicators give a sense of order of magnitude.